antoneliasson/Writers_Choice/README.md

     $ python setup.py develop

 There might be some build errors while installing the dependencies, which I think you can safely ignore.

 Pick a suitable sample configuration file (`development.ini` or `production.ini`) and customize it according to the section [Configuration](#configuration "Configuration") below.
-In this example we'll assume you use `development.ini`.
+In this example we'll assume `development.ini`.
 Run the magic script to initialize the database with the tables and some sample data.

     $ initialize_Writers_Choice_db development.ini